LOCAL HOUSING LICENSES IN PORTO DOWN

 Rui Moreira, president of the CMP, recently indicated that he was ready to implement "containment measures" to limit the demand for local housing licenses in the historic center of Porto, following a study conducted by the Center for Research in Management and Applied Economics (CEGEA) of the Catholic University of Porto.

-As of October 21, 2018, the changes legislative to the AL regime require that the municipalities and the assemblies of co-owners, can intervene in the authorization of the exercise of the activity, which allows the establishment of "zones of containment" to "preserve the social reality of the districts and places".
+As of October 21, 2018, the changes legislative to the AL regime require that municipalities and condominium owners' assemblies be able to intervene in the authorization of the activity, enabling the setting up of "containment zones" to "preserve the social reality of neighborhoods and places".